Having an operation as a day case patient (under a general anaesthetic)

 Regional anaesthetics

-If you are having a regional anaesthetic, the following will happen:
+If you are having a regional anaesthetic, the following will happen.

-your anaesthetist will ask you to keep still while the injections are given.
+Your anaesthetist will ask you to keep still while the injections are given.
 They may use a special ultrasound machine to place the local anaesthetic.
-You may notice a warm tingling feeling as the anaesthetic begins to take effect
+You may notice a warm tingling feeling as the anaesthetic begins to take effect.

-your operation will go ahead only when you and your anaesthetist are sure that the area is numb.
-They will do several tests to make sure that the anaesthetic is working
+Your operation will go ahead only when you and your anaesthetist are sure that the area is numb.
+They will do several tests to make sure that the anaesthetic is working.

-you will remain alert and aware of your surroundings, unless you are having sedation.
-A screen will stop you seeing the operation unless you want to and the theatre team agrees that you can watch
+You will remain alert and aware of your surroundings, unless you are having sedation.
+A screen will stop you seeing the operation unless you want to and the theatre team agrees that you can watch.

-a member of the anaesthetic team is always near to you and you can speak to them whenever you want
+A member of the anaesthetic team is always near to you and you can speak to them whenever you want.

-you may also be able to listen to music with headphones during the procedure.
+You may also be able to listen to music with headphones during the procedure.

 The recovery room

-After the operation, you will usually be taken to the recovery room, a special ward close to the operating theatre where you will be closely monitored as you recover from the anaesthetic.
 Recovery staff will make sure that you are as comfortable as possible and give any extra medication that you may need.
 When they are satisfied that you have recovered safely from your anaesthetic and there is a bed available, you will be taken back to the ward.

 Pain relief after surgery